Someone paying for their Tesco shop

 Invest in training and development

-If you set up training and development programmes, either by paying for external courses or setting up internal training facilities, you can deduct any related expenses from your profit calculations.
-This type of investment also has important non tax-related benefits by helping you develop a more skilled workforce.
+If you set up training and development programs, either by paying for external courses or setting up internal training facilities, you can deduct any related expenses from your profit calculations.
+This type of investment also has important non-tax-related benefits by helping you develop a more skilled workforce.

 Set up an employee share scheme